catpea/catpea-project/database/furkies-purrkies/poem-1051/index.md

 draft: false
 ---

-There is still time ,and future is still yours, but only you can open those doors.
+There is still time, and future is still yours, but only you can open those doors.

 ---